DavidL-11/BOB/README.md

 - MedVol
 - ultralytics

-For ease of use, you can also use the Makefile provided in the segFM root directory.
+For ease of use, you can also use the Makefile provided in the BOB root directory.
 Read the [main README](../../../README.md) for more information.

 Some example images from multiple datasets can be [downloaded from Google Drive here](https://drive.google.com/drive/folders/14b9zoYAizITFiuQ92DeSbv4t5dGpsVol?usp=drive_link).